vargatn/synthetic/README.md

 ## Getting Started
 For a first time user, please start with the tutorial notebook series in the [tutorial](./tutorial/README.md) folder.

-Right now the best way to run this package is via a pre set conda environment.
+Right now the best way to run this package is via a pre set conda (Anaconda) environment.

 At the moment this is available in the LMU USM server, and is planned to be added for the NERSC LSST DESC server.